-The College provides iPads for Years P - 4 students.
-Years 5-12 students participate in the Bring Your Own Device (BYOD) program.
+Years 7- 12 students participate in the Bring Your Own Device (BYOD) program.
 It is critical that students are safe when online both during and outside school hours.
 All students are required to sign a safe use of technology agreement and must abide by College policies and protocols.